emmajanedrews/base-template/_posts/2017-08-14-your-help-can-make-a-big-difference.md

 Recently, Scott and I were joined by Aaron Morgan from Academy Mortgage.&nbsp;

 On a recent trip to Africa that Scott and I took with our family members, we gathered donations for an underprivileged school.
-Aaron and Academy mortgage will soon be doing similar work, but on a much larger scale.
+Aaron and Academy Mortgage will soon be doing similar work, but on a much larger scale.

 The Academy Mortgage Foundation is what Aaron describes as an opportunity to give back.&nbsp;